 Geocaching at Kejimkujik

-Kejimkujik National Park and National Historic Site and its partner, the Atlantic Canada Geocaching Association (ACGA) are pleased to offer three geocaching series:
+Kejimkujik National Park and National Historic Site and its partner, the Association of Nova Scotia Geocaching are pleased to offer three geocaching series:

 Historic Waterways Series (launched in 2012) - built on Historic Waterways from Kejimkujik’s past.
-Visitors will paddle to five different sites within Kejimkujik that give insight how Mi'kmaw people travelled using the lakes, rivers & portages.
+Visitors will paddle to five different sites within Kejimkujik that give insight how Mi'kmaw people travelled using the lakes, rivers and portages.

 Family Foundations series (launched in 2011) - combines hiking, canoeing and biking to caches located in Kejimkujik’s backcountry.
 This challenging route explores Mi'kmaw culture, local farming traditions, old cabins, and logging history at Kejimkujik.

 Under Starry Skies series (launched in 2010) - created in honour of Kejimkujik's designation as a Dark Sky Preserve in 2010.
 This series offers visitors a true challenge by hiking and canoeing into the less-visited areas of the park.

 To participate, here's what you need to do:

-• Click here to get to atlanticgeocaching.com.
+• Click here to get to nsgeocaching.com.
 To print your Kejimkujik Geocaching Passport, click on "Parks Canada Downloads".

 • Bring along a GPS device when you visit Kejimkujik.

 • Purchase your park pass.
 Passports are also available at the Visitor Centre.